 Textile dyeing is the second largest polluter of clean water globally, after agriculture.
 With solution dyed textiles, colorants are added in the polymer form before the yarn is extruded.
 The resulting yarn is permanently, deeply colored and ready to be woven into fabrics.
 No additional dyeing is required, reducing the need for chemicals and water.
 Solution dyed fabrics are also ten times more light-fast as jet-dyed fabrics.

-The dyeing process saves Global Warming Potential and Water Scarcity, compared to conventional jet dying (according to the Higg Material Sustainability Index).
+The dyeing process saves Global Warming Potential and Water Scarcity, compared to conventional jet dyeing (according to the Higg Material Sustainability Index).

 “This technology not only helps us to reduce our environmental footprint, it offers the benefit of superior color-fastness to light.
 Consumers will enjoy the brilliance of colors for a long time.”